 Manuscripta Orientalia.
 International Journal for Oriental Manuscript Research.
 Vol. 29 No. 1 2023

-Dr. Igor A. Alimov — Head of the Department of East and Southwest Asia of the Peter the Great Museum of Anthropology and Ethnography (Kunstkamera), Russian Academy of Sciences, specialist in Far Eastern ethno‑cultural texts, author of the series of monographs in the field.
+Dr. Igor A. Alimov — Head of the Department of East and Southwest Asia of the Peter the Great Museum of Anthropology and Ethnography (Kunstkamera), Russian Academy of Sciences (St. Petersburg).
+Specialist in Far Eastern ethno‑cultural texts.
+Author of the series of monographs in the field.

-Dr. Inga V. Stasevich — Senior Assistant of the Department of Central Asia, Peter the Great Museum of Anthropology and Ethnology (Kunstkamera) RAS.
-The author of series of publications dedicated to traditional and modern culture of the Turkic peoples of Central Asia, the gender aspects of the national costume, the religious system of the Kazakhs.
+Dr. Inga V. Stasevich — Senior Research Fellow, Department of Central Asia, Peter the Great Museum of Anthropology and Ethnography (Kunstkamera) Russian Academy of Sciences.
+The main area of scientific interests is the ethnography of Central Asia's peoples, the study of traditional material and spiritual culture, the regional specifics of Central Asian Islam.

 Prof. Dr. Mikhail N. Suvorov — Professor of Arabic language and literature, St. Petersburg State University.
 Specialist in Yemeni folk poetry and Yemeni modern literature.